-- 2. Hold the Retention Mechanism upright and position it above the processor slot. - 3.
-Now slide the Retention Mechanism downward so that it fits over the processor slot.
-Firmly press the ends of the Retention Mechanism until it snaps into place.
+- 3. Hold the Retention Mechanism upright and position it above the processor slot. - 4.
+Slide the Retention Mechanism downward.
 The Retention Mechanism will only fit in one direction.
-It has a keying mechanism so that the notch on one of the inner side of the Retention Mechanism will fit into the key on one side of the processor slot.
+It has a keying mechanism so that the notch on one side of the Retention Mechanism will fit into the key on one side of the processor slot.
+The captive nuts located on both ends of the Retention Mechanism will also fit over the threaded studs of the Retention Mechanism Attach Mount.